Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Other Schr oder restrictions of Baxter objects

 Our Schr\"oder floorplans are also defined by a forbidden configuration of segments -- see Definition~\ref{dfn:SchroederPFP}.
 However, slicing floorplans do not coincide with our Schr\"oder floorplans.
 Nevertheless, both slicing floorplans and Schr\"oder floorplans avoid the configuration $ $, and the similarity of the forbidden configurations is striking.
 We leave open the problem of explaining this similarity combinatorially, for instance by describing an explicit bijection between slicing floorplans and Schr\"oder floorplans.

 Note that we were not able to describe a growth of slicing floorplans that follows rule~\eqref{rule:newSchroeder}. \end{remark}

 A difficulty in working with mosaic floorplans is that they are equivalence classes of combinatorial objects.
-To address this difficulty, \emph{packed floorplans} have been introduced in \cite{PackFP}, where it is proved that every mosaic floorplan contains exactly one packed floorplan.
+To address this difficulty, \emph{packed floorplans} have been introduced in~\cite{PackFP}, where it is proved that every mosaic floorplan contains exactly one packed floorplan.
 (In some sense, packed floorplans can then be considered as canonical representatives of mosaic floorplans.)
 It follows from the enumeration of mosaic floorplans in \cite{Yao} that packed floorplans are enumerated by Baxter numbers.

-\begin{definition} A packed floorplan (PFP) of dimension $(d,\ell)$ is a partition of a rectangle of width $\ell$ and height $d$ into $d+\ell-1$ rectangular blocks whose sides have integer lengths such that the pattern \tikz[scale=0.15]{ \draw (0,2) -- (1,2) -- (1,3); \draw (2,0) -- (2,1) -- (3,1); } is avoided, \emph{i.e.}~for every pair of blocks $(b_1, b_2)$, denoting $(x_1,y_1)$ the coordinates of the bottom rightmost corner of $b_1$ and $(x_2, y_2)$ those of the top leftmost corner of $b_2$, it is not possible to have both $x_1\leq x_2$ and $y_1\geq y_2$.
+\begin{definition} A packed floorplan (PFP) of dimension $(d,\ell)$ is a partition of a rectangle of width $\ell$ and height $d$, by means of segments that do not properly cross, into $d+\ell-1$ rectangular blocks whose sides have integer lengths and such that the pattern \tikz[scale=0.15]{ \draw (0,2) -- (1,2) -- (1,3); \draw (2,0) -- (2,1) -- (3,1); } is avoided, \emph{i.e.}~for every pair of blocks $(b_1, b_2)$, denoting $(x_1,y_1)$ the coordinates of the bottom rightmost corner of $b_1$ and $(x_2, y_2)$ those of the top leftmost corner of $b_2$, it is not possible to have both $x_1\leq x_2$ and $y_1\geq y_2$.

 The size of a packed floorplan of dimension $(d,\ell)$ is $n=d+\ell-1$ and the set of packed floorplans of size $n$ is denoted $\mathcal{F}_n$. \end{definition}